 All Claims must be submitted no later than 365 days from the date of payment.
 In the case of retainer payments, all claims must be submitted within 365 days from the date of service.

-Claims for less than $2,500.00 may be submitted once every 90 days.

-Claims greater than $2,500.00 may be submitted once a month.
+The Board shall determine the minimum claimed amount that can be submitted per claim per month.

 No more than one Claim per month may be submitted regardless of amount;